Abesuden/University-of-North-Florida/compilers/proj3/README.md

 #### Create .l file

-*This file holds the regular expressions to recogonize the patterns from the .y file*
+*This file holds the regular expressions used to recogonize the patterns from the .y file*

 ```
 fileName.l